TotallyNotaPrinter/batch_stuff/README.md

 More detail about the request structure can be found here: https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/batch.html#Batch.Client.submit_job

-for detail on what flags can be used with stress-ng, see here: https://manpages.ubuntu.com/manpages/artful/man1/stress-ng.1.html
+for detail on what flags (args to be passed in via `command` in the job def) can be used with stress-ng, see here: https://manpages.ubuntu.com/manpages/artful/man1/stress-ng.1.html

 useful for testing different job defintiion parameters, like container overrides, etc.